Contact the GG Archives

 Mr. Stead, of course, would not for a moment have denied that an American might have gone at that time to London or Liverpool and found conditions of misery, poverty, brutality, sin, and crime far worse than those existing in Chicago.

 But Mr. Stead did the thing that he saw fit to do.
 He was a genius, a moral enthusiast, and a law unto himself.
-He had made his exposure of vice in London ten years before, upon his own sensational plan, and he had shocked many good people but had accomplished valuable results.
+He had made his exposure of vice in London ten years before, upon his sensational plan, and he had shocked many good people but had accomplished valuable results.

 A Recent Portrait of William T. Stead ca 1910

 A Recent Portrait of William T. Stead ca 1910.
-The American Review of Reviews (June 1912) p.
-665. GGA Image ID # 1057a9cecf
+The American Review of Reviews, June 1912.
+GGA Image ID # 1057a9cecf

-He had begun with a great gospel of the mission of the English speaking world.
+He had begun with a great gospel of the mission of the English-speaking world.
 He was a tremendous Imperialist.
-It was his expression of the meaning of England, and the influence of Anglo-American ideas, that had created in Cecil Rhodes the ambition to paint with British red as much as possible of the map of Africa.
+It was his expression of the meaning of England and the influence of Anglo-American ideas that had created in Cecil Rhodes the ambition to paint with British red as much as possible of the map of Africa.

-So strongly committed had Mr. Stead been to the ideals of British rule in Africa, as elsewhere in the world, that many of his friends could never understand why, in later years, he opposed so intensely the objects of the Jameson raid and the subsequent war, that resulted in the conquering and absorption of the two little Boer republics.
+So firmly committed had Mr. Stead been to the ideals of British rule in Africa, as elsewhere in the world, that many of his friends could never understand why, in later years, he opposed so intensely the objects of the Jameson raid and the subsequent war, that resulted in the conquering and absorption of the two little Boer republics.

 His attitude as a pro-Boer cost him many friendships and a considerable part of his popular support.
-Yet he hammered away with the same brilliance and power that he had shown when opposing the Disraeli government and defending the Bulgarians in 1875.
+Yet he hammered away with the same brilliance and power he had shown when opposing the Disraeli government and defending the Bulgarians in 1875.

 The hostilities of that period are now forgotten, and the men whom he criticized have, in these last weeks, paid tribute to his sincerity and patriotism.